 Here the second argument – that the provision of water and sewerage is a ‘natural monopoly’ – carries a little more weight.
 There are indeed many barriers to entry, such as the high fixed costs of water infrastructure and networks, and the impracticality of running multiple pipes into a single building.
 These do make it hard for different private water companies to compete to offer customers a better service or lower prices.

-However, this is a familiar problem for regulators, who have many ways to incentivise producers and promote the interests of consumers in these circumstances.
-Indeed, the water sector is already heavily regulated to prevent the abuse of monopoly power.
+What’s more, even in the case of monopolies, regulators have many tools to enable or simulate competition, incentivise producers and promote consumer interests.
+The water sector is already heavily regulated to prevent abuse of monopoly power.
 Ofwat focuses mainly on economic and financial issues, including pricing.
-But in addition, English water companies have to meet quality and environmental standards set by Defra and (for now) the EU, and by other bodies such as the Environment Agency and the Drinking Water Inspectorate.
+In addition, English water companies have to meet quality and environmental standards set by Defra and (for now) the EU, and by other bodies such as the Environment Agency and the Drinking Water Inspectorate.